MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/vendor-use-teams.md

 ## Example

 Company ABC purchased equipment from an OEM.
-A Company ABC employee has trouble setting up the equipment, and wants an easy way to enable an expert from the OEM to join the call and provide remote assistance.
+A Company ABC employee has trouble setting up the equipment, and wants an easy way to enable an expert from the OEM to join the call and provide remote assistance via mixed reality annotations.
 The Company ABC employee knows the expert's email and wants to enable the expert to join the Remote Assist call using Teams desktop even if they do not have a Teams license.
 ## Prerequisites

 **Prerequisite for Company ABC tenant:**